ForEvolve/ForEvolve.Blog.Samples/SwappableImplementation/README.md

 There are two repository implementations, one using Entity Framework Core and the other using a simple List&lt;Light&gt;.

-*See the schema bellow for a visual representation of the projet.*
+*See the schema below for a visual representation of the project.*

 ### SwappableImplementation.Tests
 The *SwappableImplementation.Tests* project contains the experiment, the automated use cases.